Relax, explore, have an adventure, or just get inspired. Key West has many memorable things to do on your vacation.

 Most often, we are asked what are our favorite things to do in Key West.
-The concierges of Key West Travel Guide have lived in Key West for a combined 50+ years and have done nearly every activity, dined in every restaurant, visited every attraction, and spent time at every corner of the island.
+The concierges of Key West Travel Guide have lived in Key West for a combined 65+ years and have experienced nearly every activity, dined in every restaurant, visited every attraction, and spent time at every corner of the island.

 Here are our suggestions:

 Key West is surrounded by a warm, calm, clear, aqua-blue ocean brimming with sea life and beauty.
 Encountering a sea turtle, dolphin, or school of colorful tropical fish is always a magical experience.
 And immersing yourself in the unique eco-system of the Florida Keys, with its mangrove islands and turtle grass sea floor, will leave you with an appreciation of why Key West is such a special place.